Graphics Device Interface: GDI printers

-A GDI printer or Winprinter (analogous to a Winmodem) is a printer designed to accept output from a host computer running Windows.
-The host computer does all print processing: GDI renders a page as a bitmap, which the printer driver receives, processes, and sends to the associated printer.
-The combination of GDI and the driver is bidirectional; they receive information from the printer such as whether it is ready to print or is out of paper.
+A GDI printer or Winprinter (analogous to a Winmodem) is a printer designed to accept output from a host computer running Windows, which does all print processing: GDI renders a page as a bitmap, which the computer's printer driver receives, processes, and sends to the associated printer.
+Communication between the computer's GDI and driver, and the printer, is bidirectional; the printer tells the computer if it is ready to print or offline, out of paper, and so on.

-Printers that do not rely on GDI require hardware, firmware, and memory for page rendering while a GDI printer uses the host computer for this.
-However, a printer with its own control language can accept input from any device with a suitable driver, while a GDI printer requires a PC running Windows.
-GDI printers can be made available to computers on a network if they are connected as shared printers on a computer which is on and running Windows.
+A printer with its own control language can accept input from any device with a suitable driver, without requiring a PC running Windows.
+Such a printer requires hardware, firmware, and memory for the page rendering that the Windows host computer's GDI otherwise carries out.
+GDI printers can be made available to computers on a network if they are connected as shared printers on a computer running Windows.
 Some "generic" GDI drivers such as pnm2ppa have been written; they aim to make GDI printers compatible with non-Windows operating systems such as FreeBSD, but they cannot support all printers.

-In order to allow simpler creation of drivers for Winprinters, the Microsoft Universal Printer Driver was created.
-This allows printer vendors to write Generic Printer Description (GPD) "minidrivers", which describe the printer's capabilities and command set in plaintext, rather than having to do kernel mode driver development.
+To allow simpler generation of drivers for Winprinters, Microsoft developed the Universal Printer Driver.
+This allows printer vendors to write Generic Printer Description (GPD) "minidrivers" which describe the printer's capabilities and command set in plaintext without requiring kernel mode programming.

-Microsoft has moved away from this printing model with Open XML Paper Specification.
+Microsoft has moved away from the GDI printing model with Open XML Paper Specification.